H\"older continuity and dimensions of fractal Fourier series: Introduction

 Bohman and Fr\"oberg \cite{bohman-froberg1995} investigated the series \eqref{eq:Fmu-def0} and some related series numerically, focusing on their fractal properties.
 In particular, these authors were the first to observe the peculiar shape of the path $F(\mu;[0,1])$ shown on the left of Figure \ref{fig:moebius12}.

 On the theoretical side, Bateman and Chowla \cite{bateman-chowla1963} proved that the series $F(\mu;t)$ converges uniformly and thus represents a continuous function of $t$.
-More precise regularity properties for the series $F(\mu;t)$ and similar series involving the Moebius function have been recently established by Veech \cite{veech2018} under the assumption of the Generalized Riemann Hypothesis (GRH).
-As applications of Theorems \ref{thm:main} and \ref{thm:main-generalized} we will obtain, under the same assumption, non-trivial bounds for H\"older exponents and dimensions of graphs associated with the Moebius Fourier series $F(\mu;t)$ and its generalizations $F_{k,k}(\mu;t)$ defined in \eqref{eq:Fkp-def0} (see Corollaries \ref{cor:Moebius} and \ref{cor:Moebius2}).
+More precise regularity properties for the series $F(\mu;t)$ and similar series involving the M\"obius function have been recently established by Veech \cite{veech2018} under the assumption of the Generalized Riemann Hypothesis (GRH).
+As applications of Theorems \ref{thm:main} and \ref{thm:main-generalized} and their corollaries we will obtain, under the same assumption, non-trivial bounds for H\"older exponents and dimensions of graphs associated with the M\"obius Fourier series $F(\mu;t)$ and its generalizations $F_{k,k}(\mu;t)$ defined in \eqref{eq:Fkp-def0} (see Corollaries \ref{cor:Moebius} and \ref{cor:Moebius2}).